Haruto-Tateishi/Lab-Work/README.md

  		- Make visual graph of relative cumulative SFS from pickle file or SFS text file.
  	- SFS-sim.py
  		- Make visual graph of relative cumulative SFS from simulated SFS.
+ 	- table-combine.py
+ 		- Create another table by combining the tables of area under curve for further comparison.
  	- vcf-SFS-conseq-type.py
  		- Make various type of SFS such as bar charts and scatter charts
  	- vcf-ann-codon.py